 So, while feature comparison should be a primary concern when you’re choosing your CRM/email marketing automation software… your final decision should also consider whether you or a specialist trained in the software, will be the one taking care of setup and ongoing work inside the CRM.

-With Infusionsoft and Ontraport, you’re looking at a more robust all-in-one platform that will take credit card payments, as well as track affiliate sales.
+With Infusionsoft by Keap and Ontraport, you’re looking at a more robust all-in-one platform that will take credit card payments, as well as track affiliate sales.

-Yes, there are also add-on options for Drip, ConvertKit, and ActiveCampaign – and AccessAlly’s built-in affiliate & payment system is one of them.
+Yes, there are also add-on options for Drip, ConvertKit, ActiveCampaign, and Keap – and AccessAlly’s built-in affiliate & payment system is one of them.

 Other Advanced Stuff